 - Consultations, exams, procedures, and medical services related to the use of all contraceptive methods to prevent pregnancy that have been approved by the U.S. Food and Drug Administration (FDA). - Injection of birth control drugs.
-This includes a prescription drug when it is supplied during the visit. - Insertion of a contraceptive implant system (such as levonorgestrel or etonogestrel).
+This includes a prescription drug when it is supplied during the visit. - Insertion of a levonorgestrel implant system.
 This includes the implant system itself. - IUDs, diaphragms, and other prescription contraceptive methods that have been approved by the U.S. Food and Drug Administration (FDA), when the items are supplied during the visit. - Genetic counseling.